jennguyen1/nhuyhoa/_posts/2015-10-10-Mapping-Values.md

 {% highlight text %}
-## [1] 300
+## [1] 100
 {% endhighlight %}

 `switch()` can also be used to execute many lines of code.
 Simply use place these executions inside the brackets `{}`.

 ## Vectorize

-Sometimes you may just want to write your function that uses conditionals to relate certain values.
-Your function inputs may just take one data structure (perhaps one value) and may throw an error if you pass in something along the lines of a vector.
+User-defined functions usualy only take in one value.
+The function will throw an error if vectors are passed into such functions.

-For these instances, there is a function, called `Vectorize()` that can transform these types of functions so that it will work with vectors.
+For these instances, there is a function, called `Vectorize()` that can transform these types of functions so that can accomodate vectors.

 {% highlight r %}
 # create a function f